fieldsfarmer/onepage/README.md

 grunt
 ```

-For MP1, you should edit the following:
+You should edit the following:
 - `public/index.html` - all files in the `public` folder will be served by the server
 - `sass` folder - all sass files here will be compiled to `public/css/styles.css`
 - `js` folder - all javascript files here will be uglified and put in `public/js/script.js`